LucyKurtis/TerminalOS-Application-Template/README.md

-# TerminalOS
-Blank slate for writing a .jar application for TerminalOS
+# Blank slate for writing a .jar application for TerminalOS